 - Exercise: Exercise is a crucial part of well-being.
 Children who are prone to a higher risk of nephrotic syndrome should participate in activities like walking, jogging, swimming, etc. Mild exercises that do not exert the body can be very helpful in preventing the relapse of the syndrome, during the remission period.

 Yes, in some children nephrotic syndrome relapses.
-During the period of remission, i.e. the time at which the child is asymptomatic, there are chances for the child to start showing symptoms of relapse.
-It is very crucial for parents and caregivers to observe these signs and bring them to the notice of the doctor.
-Regular monitoring of the urine for proteins, using a dipstick is a good way to identify them.
-During an episode, the doctor usually prescribes a mild dose of steroid or other types of immunosuppressant, to bring the nephritis under control.
+Relapses are often triggered by common infections, and they can be brought under control in the initial period.
+It is crucial for parents and caregivers to observe these signs and bring them to the doctor’s notice.
+Regular monitoring of the urine for proteins, using a dipstick, is a good way to identify them.
+A prompt visit to the doctor should be made when the urine dipstick shows 1+ reading for three subsequent days.
+During an episode, the doctor usually prescribes a regimen of steroid or other types of immunosuppressants to bring the relapse under control.

 Usually, childhood nephrotic syndrome has a good prognosis after an episode of medications.
 By the time the children reach teenage, the disease is completely cured without any damage to the kidneys.
 Any relapses during this period can also be corrected with medications.
 In the case of a congenital nephrotic syndrome, a transplant is necessary to completely relieve the child of the disease.